Family Lawyers in West Seneca, NY

 Q: Is there such a thing a "no-fault" divorce in New York State?

 A: New York does not have no-fault divorce as such.
 Instead, New York's version of a no-fault divorce requires that the spouses live apart from one another for at least a year before a divorce can be filed.
 The parties must execute a Separation Agreement, which must be filed with the local County Clerk before the one-year period begins to run.
 The spouse suing for divorce must prove that he or she has substantially performed the terms of the Separation Agreement to obtain a divorce.
 If you obtain a divorce based on a written Separation Agreement, you don't have to sign any papers or give any testimony about reasons for the divorce.
 In other words, no personal allegations against either spouse are necessary.
-There are other grounds for divorce in New York which are explained below.
-(Back to Top)
+There are new grounds for divorce in New York called "Irretrievably Broken" which is now deemed to be a no-fault ground.

 Q: What are the residency requirements to file for divorce in New York State?